 Ms. Yu’s LinkedIn page has no endorsements from Nobelists.
 Quite the contrary, the only recommendation she has is from a former mentor who says simply, “Smart determined and hard working,” hardly the phrasing one would use for the Best and the Brightest.

 Yu claims to be an expert in artificial intelligence and big data.
-Here I will go further than mere skepticism, and say that this would be almost impossible given her complete lack of technical background, which is entirely in law and business.
+Here I will go further than mere skepticism, and say that this would be almost impossible given her complete lack of technical background; her background has been entirely in law and business.
 I am unable to find any research publications in the field by her.
 None of her various online bios mentions AI or big data, She may well have taken a class or two during her MBA, but even then, it would not justify her claim to be an expert in the field.
 This is key, because Yu is complaining that she was turned down for a visa that she feels she deserves because of her expertise in this field.

 Yu also claims to be returning to China. and given the theme of her piece, the message is that the U.S. has just lost a top talent.
 But I will be very surprised if she doesn’t return to the U.S. permanently within the next few months.
 I’ve been fooled by such statements before as well.